Elvin Bethea: Regular season

+Postseason

 Awards and honors

-Bethea was Second-team All-Pro in 1969, 1973, 1978 and 1979 to go with his 8 Pro Bowl selections.
+Bethea was Second-team All-Pro in 1969, 1973, 1978 and 1979 to go with his eight Pro Bowl selections.

 Bethea was elected to the Pro Football Hall of Fame in 2003.
 He was officially inducted during the Enshrinement Ceremony on August 3, 2003, where his college coach and presenter, Hornsby Howell, unveiled the bust of Bethea, which was sculpted by Scott Myers.